kazabooboo/gizra.com/app/_posts/2016-06-09-og-message-stack-drupal8.md

 were surprised that I was very positive about it - which is probably another great case for OpenSource.

 So to repeat the answer I gave back in New Orleans, if Group is working for you, and satisfy your needs, go ahead and use it.
-I do have my critique on some of it's core concepts:
+For completeness here's my critique on some of it's core concepts:

 One of the core concepts of Group is that a group isn't a node.
 It's a `Group` entity.
 That's fine, also OG can have any entity as a group, but I'd argue that 90% of the time your group should be a content.